GoogleCloudPlatform/puppet-google-compute/README.md

 * `last_detach_timestamp`: Output only.
   Last dettach timestamp in RFC3339 text format.

-* `type`: Output only.
-  URL of the disk type resource describing which disk type to use to create the disk.
-Provide this when creating the disk.

 * `users`: Output only.
   Links to the users of the disk (attached instances) in form: